PTAB

 - Core Argument for this Ground:

-- Prior Art Mapping: This ground is identical to Ground 1, except it challenges claims reciting storage in a pre-filled syringe (PFS) instead of a vial.
-The arguments for the formulation's composition, concentration, and stability are the same.
+- Prior Art Mapping: This ground is identical to Ground 1, addressing claims that recite the same formulation stored in a pre-filled syringe (PFS) instead of a vial.
+Petitioner argued that once the formulation itself was arrived at through the obvious modifications described in Ground 1, selecting a container was a simple design choice.

-- Motivation to Combine: The motivation to create the intravitreal formulation is identical to Ground 1.
-The motivation to use a PFS comes from prior art like Nayar, which taught that a PFS was a convenient and "most preferred" dosage form for therapeutic protein products because it eliminates the step of withdrawing the drug from a vial.
+- Motivation to Combine: The motivation to create the intravitreal formulation is the same as in Ground 1.
+For the container, Nayar taught that a PFS was the "most preferred" dosage form for therapeutic protein products because it offered convenience by eliminating the need to withdraw the drug from a vial.
+Given that vials and PFSs were the two common presentations for intravitreal drugs at the time, choosing a PFS for its known advantages would have been an obvious alternative to a vial.

-- §325(d) (Same Art/Arguments): Petitioner argued discretionary denial under §325(d) is unwarranted because the prior art and arguments were not previously considered by the USPTO.
-During prosecution, the Examiner only issued obviousness-type double patenting rejections and did not substantively evaluate any obviousness combinations like those presented in the petition, even though some references were cited in an Information Disclosure Statement.
+- Petitioner argued that discretionary denial would be unwarranted.
+Under 35 U.S.C. §325(d), Petitioner contended the art and arguments were not previously considered, as the Examiner only issued obviousness-type double patenting rejections during prosecution and did not substantively evaluate the obviousness combinations asserted in the petition.
+Under 35 U.S.C. §314(a), Petitioner argued against denial based on